jaclu/tmux-packet-loss/README.md

 # Tmux-Packet-Loss

-Displays % packet loss to the selected host, default is to use weighted average, to give the last couple of checks greater emphasis.
+Displays % packet loss to the selected host, default is to use weighted average, giving more current checks greater emphasis.

 ## Recent changes

 - Added @packet-loss_hist_separator to SELECT separator, and alert/crit colors to hist average if it is high
-- results are rounded to ints
+- Results are rounded to ints
 - Added historical average
 - Added @packet-loss_hook_idx in order to easily change it in case of collisions